-Towards the beginning of October I mentioned that I was planning to apply for three new credit cards in the coming months so, now that my first application is out of the way, I thought I’d write a post on how the application process went and on the timeline I encountered when it came to being able to make use of the various benefits that the World of Hyatt credit card offers.
+Towards the beginning of October I mentioned that I was planning to apply for three new credit cards in the coming months, so, now that my first application is out of the way, I thought I’d write about how the application process went and on the timeline I encountered when it came to being able to make use of the various benefits that card_name offers.

 There were two key things that influenced the timing of my application:

-- I had a feeling that Chase would be refreshing the welcome offer on the World of Hyatt Credit Card and I expected any refresh to introduce a better offer than the one available at the beginning of October.
+- I had a feeling that Chase would be refreshing the welcome offer on card_name and I expected any refresh to introduce a better offer than the one available at the beginning of October.
 This meant that I wanted to hold off applying for the card until such a refresh happened.

-- I had a Hyatt award booking for the middle of October so I wanted to have the World of Hyatt Credit Card in my portfolio before my stay so that I’d earn the full 25% rebate that the current promotion is offering on all award stays through 4 January 2021.
+- I had a Hyatt award booking for the middle of October so I wanted to have card_name in my portfolio before my stay so that I’d earn the full 25% award stay rebate that the current promotion is offering.
 This meant that I had a limited window in which to apply for the card.

-With the date of my Hyatt stay just 3 days away, Chase had still not refreshed the welcome offer that the World of Hyatt Card was offering so, as the 25% award rebate was worth more to me than a potentially easier/better welcome offer, I pulled the trigger on the application.
+With the date of my Hyatt stay just 3 days away, Chase had still not refreshed the welcome offer that card_name was offering so, as the 25% award rebate was worth more to me than a potentially easier/better welcome offer, I pulled the trigger on the application.

 As I had expected, there was no instant approval.

 Because I didn’t want to take the chance that Chase would take a few days (possibly even longer) to review my application, I called the number that had appeared during the application process (1-800-527-7419) and, after 15 minutes on the phone with a very helpful agent and after moving credit lines around, I was told that I had been approved for the card.

 Then, less than 24 hours later, Chase refreshed the welcome offer on the card and, as expected, it was better than the offer under which I had applied (link to the refreshed offer).